Rachnerd/angular1workshop/README.md

 - Function bind & (only allows the directive to call this function on the parent)

 ###2.8
-Let's say we want to make an attribute directive that adds a class to a tag.
+Let's say we want to make an attribute directive that makes the color of the target element red.
 ```
-Create a new directive called addClass and configure it so it works like an attribute.
+Create a new directive called makeRed and configure it so it works like an attribute.
 ```

 Tips